cozy-labs/cozy-light/README.md

 ### Daemonize

-To run Cozy Light in the background at each startup, it requires you daemonize it with a system tool.
-The simpler way is to use a platform agnostic daemonizer tool.
+To run Cozy Light in the background at each startup, it requires you to daemonize it with a system tool.
+To achieve that, the simplest way is to use a platform agnostic daemonizer tool.
 We recommend [supervisor](http://supervisord.org/).

 Install it that way:

     sudo apt-get install supervisor